-Locals head to the hillside village of Scala, just outside Ravello, for the extraordinary desserts and masterful meals served at Trattoria da Lorenzo the sort of beautiful little eatery most people imagine when they think of a traditional Italian trattoria.
+Locals head to the hillside village of Scala, just outside Ravello, for the extraordinary desserts and masterful meals served at Trattoria da Lorenzo; it’s the sort of beautiful little eatery most people imagine when they think of a traditional Italian trattoria.
 Fish is the house specialty, but the pastas are also excellent—and plentiful.
 Be sure to sample the amazing local cheeses and figs accompanied by wonderful homemade jams.

 Ristorante Torre Normanna, in the center of Maori, is a local favorite specializing in typical Campania and seafood fare.
 Its vegetarian dishes are every bit as good as its meat and fish offerings, which is saying a lot.

 In the village of Sant’Agata sui Due Golfi, between Sorrento and Positano, Don Alfonso 1890 is a destination in itself.
 Considered one of Italy’s top four restaurants, Don Alfonso serves dishes so beautifully composed they could be considered art, in a sleek setting right out of La Dolce Vita.
 After a meal that might include rigatoni “Vesuvio” or pasta with mussels and tuna botargo, you can stop by the shop for some bottled sauce or fine olive oil and can even spend the night in one of the suites if you’ve eaten too much to endure the winding roads home.